-A1.2 Limit non-farm uses in agricultural enterprise areas.
+A1.2 Limit non-farm uses in Agricultural Enterprise areas.

-Limiting non-agricultural developments in the agricultural enterprise areas 94 will help prevent conflict between agricultural and non-agricultural land uses.
+Limiting non-agricultural developments in the Agricultural Enterprise areas 94 will help prevent conflict between agricultural and non-agricultural land uses.
 Identify agriculture as the primary land use in these areas.
-Guide non-farm uses to targeted growth areas.
+Guide non-farm uses to areas targeted for growth.

-A1.3 Allow for appropriate accessory uses to agricultural operations.
+A1.3 Allow for complimentary accessory uses to agricultural operations.

-Many farms need the ability to operate complimentary businesses on their \$ properties to remain viable, and public demand for purchasing food and other goods directly from growers is increasing.
-Local ordinances should be responsive to these changing needs especially within the agricultural enterprise and rural landscape land uses.
+Many farms need the ability to operate complimentary businesses on their \$ properties to remain viable and public demand for purchasing food and other goods directly from growers is increasing.
+Local ordinances should be responsive to these changing needs, especially within the Agricultural Enterprise and Rural Landscape land uses.

 A1.4 Develop a public outreach approach to address public concerns of modern animal farming, including intensive animal operations.
-3
+5